 Sumerian writing is the oldest full-fledged writing that archaeologists have discovered.
-The Ubaidians may have introduced the Sumerians to the rudiments of writing and numerical calculation, which the Sumerians used with the rise in trade and to calculate and to keep records of supplies and goods exchanged.
+The Ubaidians may have introduced the Sumerians to the rudiments of writing and numerical calculation, which the Sumerians used for calculating and to keep records of supplies and goods exchanged.
 The Sumerians wrote arithmetic based on units of ten – the number of fingers on both hands.
-Concerned about their star-gods, they mapped the stars and divided a circle into units of sixty, from which our own system of numbers, and seconds and minutes, are derived.
+Concerned about their star-gods, they mapped the stars and divided a circle into units of sixty.

 The Sumerians wrote poetically, describing events as the work of their gods, and they wrote to please their gods.
 The Sumerians wrote by pressing picture representations into wet clay with a pen, and they dried the clay to form tablets.
 Instead of developing their writing all at once (as one might expect with divine revelation) they developed their writing across centuries.
 They streamlined their pictures into symbols called ideograms, and they added symbols for spoken sounds – phonetic letters – forming what is called cuneiform.

-Early in Sumerian civilization, eighty to ninety percent of those who farmed did so on land they considered theirs rather than communal property.
-Here too the Sumerians were expressing a trend that was common among others.
-Another individual effort was commerce, and with a growth in commerce the Sumerians had begun using money, which made individual wealth more easily measured and stored.
-Commerce required initiative, imagination, an ability to get along with people and luck, and, of course, some merchants were more successful than others.
+Early in Sumerian civilization, eighty to ninety percent of those who farmed did so on land they considered their own rather than communal property.
+Another individual effort was commerce.
+With the growth in commerce the Sumerians had begun using money, which made individual wealth more easily measured and stored.
+Commerce required initiative, imagination, an ability to get along with people and luck, and of course some merchants were more successful than others.